Family demands justice after PSL star’s fatal crash claims nine-year-old’s life

 The tragedy has deeply affected the school community.
 The school psychologist, who visited the accident scene to counsel learners, collapsed and died from shock.
 “Learners were very hysterical when they heard news that one of their fellow learners passed on and another was in hospital,” Makgato added.

-National Prosecuting Authority spokesperson Phindi Mjonondwane stated that the case docket needs additional evidence before proceeding.
+National Prosecuting Authority (NPA) spokesperson Phindi Mjonondwane stated that the case docket needs additional evidence before proceeding.
+The matter will return to court pending police investigation completion.

 “We can confirm as the NPA that we did receive the docket, however, it is not court-ready.
 At this point, we cannot confirm the charges the soccer player is facing, we will wait for necessary evidence requested to SAPS to be provided,” said Mjonondwane.